 New York Law School students may study abroad for one semester at the Faculty of Law at Radboud University located in the city of Nijmegen.
 Every year, New York Law School will select two students from a pool of applicants to study at Radboud University in either the fall or spring semester.
 Preference will be given to students entering their third year of law school.
 2L students will also be strongly considered.

-The 2015 spring semester at Radboud begins on February 2, 2015, and ends around May 2015.
-(There is an orientation session during the last week of January 2015.)
+The 2016 spring semester at Radboud begins on February 1, 2016, and ends around May/June 2016.
+(There will be an orientation session during the last week of January 2016.)

 What are some of the benefits of studying at Radboud University?

 - Students pay New York Law School tuition to take courses at Radboud.